Monte Bolca: Geology

+A map of Italian Lagerstätten from the Eocene, The Monte Bolca sites are in the bottom right.

 All sites referred to as being a part of Monte Bolca are located in the eastern part of Monti Lessini near Verona, northern Italy.
 This area represents a continuation of the Southern Alps.
 Though all of these sites have been put under a single name, there is not a place called "Monte Bolca".
 Due to the differences in the environment and stratigraphy, more recent authors have also called these sites the Bolca Lagerstätten.

 Due to volcanic events that had taken place in the area, a number of tectonic disturbances are present which were a result of the uplift of the ‘‘Trento Plateau’’.
 The nonuniform uplift of this plateau also caused the creation of the Lessini Shelf which was the northernmost margin of the Adriatic Plate.
 Multiple authors have mentioned a sub-vertical fault that runs north northwest-south southeast just west of Bolca.
 However, more recent work done at Monte Postale has not seen the presence of this supposed fault and has since been discarded.